farisdurrani/pa8803/README.md

 expo install
 expo start
 ```
-2. At `http://localhost:19002/`, switch connection mode from LAN to Tunnel, and scan the QR code to open the Expo Go app.
+2. At `http://localhost:19002/`, switch connection mode from LAN to Tunnel, and scan the QR code to open the Expo Go app on your iPhone.

+> Note: this app has not been tested on any other platforms

 ## Peer Reviewer
 --Name here--